sizheliu-unc/ECRTS24/README.md

 # ECRTS24
-Supplemental material for ECRTS24 paper: Autonomy Today: Many Delay-Prone Black Boxes.
+Supplemental material for ECRTS 2024 paper, *Autonomy Today: Many Delay-Prone Black Boxes*.

 The supplemental material contains:
 - README.md (current file)
+- artifact
 - glibc-2.38-phase-fair-boosting.patch
 - cuda_lock_stats

+## artifact
+The *artifact* from this paper is located at the `artifact` folder, with a README.md for instructions.
+Note that the *artifact* located in this git repository may be subjected to changes by the authors for improvement.
+The artifact endorsed by the Artifact Evaluation Committee is available free of charge on the Dagstuhl Research Online Publication Server (DROPS).

 ## glibc RW lock phase-fair + priority boosting patch
 The file glibc-2.38-phase-fair-boosting.patch can be applied to glibc-2.38 using